msgpack/msgpack/spec.md

 ### Upgrading MessagePack specification

-MessagePack specification is changed at this time.
+This is the current and stable version of the spec, established in 2013.
+There is one [older version](spec-old.md) from 2011.
-Here is a guideline to upgrade existent MessagePack implementations:
+Here is a guideline for upgrading older MessagePack implementations to be compatible with the current spec:

-* In a minor release, deserializers support the bin format family and str 8 format.
+1. In a minor release, deserializers add support for the bin format family and str 8 format.
 The type of deserialized objects should be same with raw 16 (== str 16) or raw 32 (== str 32)
-* In a major release, serializers distinguish Binary type and String type using bin format family and str format family
+2. In a major release, serializers distinguish Binary type and String type using bin format family and str format family
-  * At the same time, serializers should offer "compatibility mode" which doesn't use bin format family and str 8 format
+  * At the same time, serializers should offer "compatibility mode" for the older spec version which doesn't use bin format family and str 8 format

 ___